qxsch/EasyChatbot/README.md

 ## Supported Enviroment Variables

+Documentation for the supported environment variables (required and optional) for the chatbot interface.
+You don't need to set the environment variables, since the [deployment.bicep](iac/deployment.bicep) file will set everything for you.

 | Variable Name | Description | Example |
 | --- | --- | --- |
 | CHATBOT_SECRET_KEY | Required, Secret Key for the chatbot interface (used for user login cookie) | keepItSecretAndDoNotTellAnyone |